 Chicago Brain Injury Attorney

 At Horwitz, Horwitz & Associates, our Chicago personal injury attorneys have obtained what was the largest verdict in Illinois history for a brain injury.
 To read about this record-setting verdict by our incredible brain injury lawyers, please click here.

 What is a Brain Injury?

 Trauma to the brain can be caused by various factors.
-A physical blow, jolt or bump to the head, or some other serious event in which the brain is deprived of oxygen impacts 1.7M people in the US annually, according to the Centers for Disease Control.
-In fact, Traumatic Brain Injury (TBI) and Acquired Brain Injury (ABI) are two of the most common causes of disability and death in the U.S. As stated before, a brain injury can occur through a traumatic physical event like a fall or other serious accident.
-Situations where oxygen to the brain is cut off or other neural damage occurs like anoxia, electric shock, vascular disruptions, disease, tumors and poisoning can also result in traumatic brain injury.
-A closed brain injury is when there is no break in the skull, while a penetrating brain injury is when there is a break in the skull.
+A physical blow, jolt or bump to the head, or some other serious event in which the brain is deprived of oxygen can cause brain trauma.
+Situations where oxygen to the brain is cut off or other neural damage occurs like anoxia, electric shock, vascular disruptions, disease, tumors, and poisoning can also result in traumatic brain injury.
+A closed brain injury is when there is no break in the skull.
+A penetrating brain injury is when there is a break in the skull.

 An Acquired Brain Injury (ABI) is defined by the Brain Injury Association of Illinois as “an injury to the brain that is not hereditary, present at birth, or degenerative,” most often referred to as a Traumatic Brain Injury (TBI).

 A TBI, with or without a skull fracture, can produce a diminished or altered state of consciousness (dizziness or fully unconscious state), and can result in temporary or prolonged changes to memory or judgment, physical control and response, or emotional functions.